The more specific the information you provide, the more tailored the advice the APVMA can give you.

 1. General guidance on the types of regulatory assessments likely to be needed for a particular application as it relates to the item, module levels, timeframes and fees for an assessment

-Outline what item, modules, timeframes and/or fees you propose as appropriate for your application.
+Outline which item, modules, timeframes and/or fees you propose as appropriate for your application.

-It is useful to provide the rationale which supports your proposed determinations and to reference the APVMA guidance material you used.
+It is useful to provide the rationale which supports your proposed determinations and to reference the Australian Pesticides and Veterinary Medicines Authority (APVMA) guidance material you used.

 Outline and describe how you consider the proposal satisfies the efficacy relevance criteria or in which area you are seeking assistance in determining relevance.